 A hypothetical list of matchups.

-Frank James must have seen the show before and been aware that the conflicts always end in melee fights.
-He was Dangerously Genre Savvy enough to simply wait for Capone to break out the knuckle dusters then shoot him from behind.
+- Frank James must have seen the show before and been aware that the conflicts always end in melee fights.
+He was smart enough to simply wait for Capone to break out the knuckle dusters then shoot him from behind.

 Some possible (if a bit off-the-wall) ideas behind the backstories of the simulations.